 John the Baptist

 Jesus came on the scene and also started spreading the good news of the “Kingdom of God.”
 As rightful and recognized king, he molded the government of Judea into one based on love and charity where volunteer ministers (priests/Levites) distributed charity to the needy.
 As the very real and recognized king, Jesus fired those in charge of Judea’s reserve banks and put his own people in charge (he turned over the tables/banks).
-The Pharisees hated loosing power and the millions of dollars that came to them through taxes.
+The Pharisees hated losing power and the millions of dollars that came to them through taxes.
 They conspired to kill Jesus so they could once again assume their position of authority and subterfuge.

 But the “good news” had already taken hold in people’s hearts and they no longer felt allegiance to a piece of land and its sacred symbols.
-They spread throughout the world the live in freedom under allegiance to God alone.
+They spread throughout the world to live in freedom under allegiance to God alone.